Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-RowGrid.md

 ## Verification

-Default .NET 8 and opt-in .NET 10 application builds succeeded.
+The earlier .NET 8 and .NET 10 comparison builds succeeded.
 Existing NU1510 and SYSLIB0057 warnings remain.
 The external checker and visual host built without warnings/errors, and copies matched their actual built application DLLs.